 Most polyps do not cause symptoms, although larger colon polyps can cause blood in the stool.
 While most colon polyps are harmless, some can develop into colon cancer.
 You can reduce your risk of developing colon cancer by sticking to the recommended colorectal cancer screening schedule and by having polyps removed.

-There are several types of non-neoplastic polyps, which are not likely to become cancerous.
+There are several types of non-neoplastic polyps that are not likely to become cancerous.
 These non-neoplastic polyps include inflammatory polyps, hyperplastic polyps, and hamartomatous polyps.

 Inflammatory polyps often occur in people with inflammatory bowel disease (IBD).

 A hyperplastic polyp is a growth of extra cells that project out from tissue; they often develop where the body has repaired damaged tissue.